shanel262/seneca-quartz-scheduler/README.md

 node your-app.js --seneca.log=type:plugin,plugin:quartz-scheduler
 ```

-For more logging options, see the [Seneca logging tutorial](http://senecajs.org/logging-example.html).
+For more logging options, see the [Seneca logging tutorial](http://senecajs.org/tutorials/logging-with-seneca.html).

+## Contributing
+The [Senecajs org][] encourage open participation.
+If you feel you can help in any way, be it with
+documentation, examples, extra testing, or new features please get in touch.

 ## Test